vbertie/asd/README.md

 # How to run it?

+1.
+  a) Run Docker in client-front
-1. Run angular app (client-front) with 'ng serve' (if any errors present, do npm update)
+  b) Run angular app (client-front) with 'ng serve' (if any errors present, do npm update)

 2. Run kafka .sh/.bat script (depends on you OS)
-3. Run user & future-stock maven modules (mvn spring-boot:run) or just click it
+3. Run user & future-stock maven modules (mvn spring-boot:run) or just click it straightway.
 4. Browse web for localhost:4200